hello-klol/ExpressReactApp/README.md

 `./api/seeddb.js` is used to populate the database with the data from the `./api/data.json` file when first building the application (this will be triggered from within the docker-compose script).

+The standard linter from [https://standardjs.com/](https://standardjs.com/) was used for all code in this project.

 ## Docker Containers
 Running `docker-compose` will spin up 4 containers for the app